juppifluppi/poxload/README.md

 5. ```conda activate poxload```
 6. ```pip install -e .```

-In addition, R and the package caret need to be installed.
+In addition, R and the packages caret, randomForest, kernlab, devtools and proxy need to be installed.

 You can then use the alias poxload:
 ```